ArnaudRinquin/redux-reroute/README.md

 import { Provider, connect } from 'react-redux';
 import { createStore, combineReducers } from 'redux';

-import { connectToStore, location } from '../../index';
+import { connectToStore, location } from 'redux-reroute';

 // Regular example actions and reducers const increment = (by = 1) => ({type: 'INCREMENT', by});